gzmatte/Sonar/README.md

 ### How to use
 > (Install Sonar and configurate mic first.)

 Open the bat after start sonar.
-Its gonna disable automatically the additional playback outputs.
+It will automatically disable additional playback outputs.
 >  (Cause we only want the microphone).

 </br>